maciakl/.vim/README.markdown

 Note that sessions preserve environment.
 If you updated `.vimrc` or plugins you will need to manually source them after launching.
-If your session just got weird, you can blow away everything other than the buffer list by setting:
+If your session just got weird, you can blow away everything other than the buffer list by doing:

+    :SessionSaveBuffersOnly

+This is the same as setting:

     :set sessionoptions=buffers,args

 Then quit and re-launch to clean environment with the buffer list and arglist intact.